micpst/adblock-extension/README.md

 Adblock extension
 ===
-A web browser extension to block all ads and not get detected by adblock honeypots.
+A simple web browser extension that blocks all ads and is not detected by adblock honeypots.

+Installation
+---

+1. Clone the repo.
+2. Enable developer mode in your browser.
+3. Load the extension folder.

+For details, see your browser's documentation.

 License
 ---